KnorrFG/datasheet/README.rst

 Datasheet
 ---------

-Datasheet is a Python package that attempts to provide you the advantages of a Jupyter Notebook without the disadvantages.
-It generates html files for you that look somewhat similar to a notebook without the Code in it.
-You can add matplotlib grpahs, markdown text, pandas tables and nifti images with a single line, and get a nice output.
+Datasheet is a Python package that attempts to provide the advantages of a Jupyter Notebook without the disadvantages.
+It generates html files that look somewhat similar to a notebook without the code in it.
+You can add matplotlib graphs, markdown text, pandas tables and nifti images with a single line, and get a nice output.
 For everything else the :code:`repr()` function is used.
 Additionally, some simple layouting is supported.